Cycle detection: Floyd's tortoise and hare

 Floyd's cycle-finding algorithm is a pointer algorithm that uses only two pointers, which move through the sequence at different speeds.
 It is also called the "tortoise and the hare algorithm", alluding to Aesop's fable of The Tortoise and the Hare.

 The algorithm is named after Robert W. Floyd, who was credited with its invention by Donald Knuth.
 However, the algorithm does not appear in Floyd's published work, and this may be a misattribution: Floyd describes algorithms for listing all simple cycles in a directed graph in a 1967 paper, but this paper does not describe the cycle-finding problem in functional graphs that is the subject of this article.
 In fact, Knuth's statement (in 1969), attributing it to Floyd, without citation, is the first known appearance in print, and it thus may be a folk theorem, not attributable to a single individual.

 The key insight in the algorithm is as follows.
 If there is a cycle, then, for any integers i ≥ μ and k ≥ 0, x_{i} = x_{i + kλ}, where λ is the length of the loop to be found, μ is the index of the first element of the cycle, and k is a whole integer representing the number of loops.
 Based on this, it can then be shown that i = kλ ≥ μ for some k if and only if x_{i} = x_{2i} (if x_{i} = x_{2i} in the cycle, then there exists some k such that 2i = i + kλ, which implies that i = kλ; and if there are some i and k such that i = kλ, then 2i = i + kλ and x_{2i} = x_{i + kλ}).
 Thus, the algorithm only needs to check for repeated values of this special form, one twice as far from the start of the sequence as the other, to find a period ν of a repetition that is a multiple of λ.
 Once ν is found, the algorithm retraces the sequence from its start to find the first repeated value x_{μ} in the sequence, using the fact that λ divides ν and therefore that x_{μ} = x_{μ + v}.
 Finally, once the value of μ is known it is trivial to find the length λ of the shortest repeating cycle, by searching for the first position μ + λ for which x_{μ + λ} = x_{μ}.

 The algorithm thus maintains two pointers into the given sequence, one (the tortoise) at x_{i}, and the other (the hare) at x_{2i}.
 At each step of the algorithm, it increases i by one, moving the tortoise one step forward and the hare two steps forward in the sequence, and then compares the sequence values at these two pointers.
 The smallest value of i > 0 for which the tortoise and hare point to equal values is the desired value ν.

 The following Python code shows how this idea may be implemented as an algorithm.

-def floyd(f, x0) -> tuple[int, int]:
+def floyd(f, x0) -> (int, int):